Paleo Parsnip Risotto

 Benefits of This Alternative

 Plus, besides being entirely paleo, this “risotto” is also very healing for the gut.
-I used homemade bone broth, which contains tons of healing compounds that repair the intestinal lining and boost the immune system!
+I used homemade bone broth, which contains tons of healing compounds that can help repair the intestinal lining and boost the immune system!
 So if you need a warm and comforting dish that’s good and good for you, you MUST try this recipe!

 - About 3-4 large parsnips, roughly chopped (about 5 cups total when processed into rice--explained in the instructions)